Home | Site Index | Disclaimer | Email Me!

 meaning the petition to the Supreme Court was rejected.
 The average circuits are reversed by the Supreme Court is about 8-9% of the time.

-The 9th Circuit Court of Appeals is overturned twice as often as the other circuits.
+The 9th Circuit Court of Appeals is overturned twice as often as the other circuits and is often referred to as the "9th Circus".

 Supreme Court decisions are binding upon all courts in every circuit.